 Becoming an Advisor

 If you would like to become an Advisor, you will need to undertake a basic course in anti-doping.
-You may choose to do this online via our Learning Zone or by attending a one-day workshop.
+You can complete the course via our Learning Zone or by attending a one-day workshop.
 Following the course, you will need to show what you have learned via a short multi-choice assessment.

 As an Advisor, we expect that you are able to provide factual advice to athletes and those around them on core anti-doping topics and that you are fully aware of the anti-doping tools available to athletes which you should signpost them to.

-For more information on becoming an Advisor, please contact Lucy O'Toole, Education Officer at the following address: email@example.com
+For more information on becoming an Advisor, please contact Becky Dymond, Education Officer at the following address: email@example.com

 Becoming an Educator